nodetool-ai/nodetool/docs/nodes/nodetool/image/enhance.md

 ## RankFilter

 The Rank Filter Node is used to apply a rank filter to a given image.

 The purpose of this node is to perform a specific type of image processing technique, known as a rank filter.
 A rank filter considers the surrounding pixels of each pixel in the image and sorts them according to brightness.
 The 'rank' refers to the position of the pixel that will replace the current pixel - for example, a rank of 1 would replace each pixel with the darkest surrounding pixel, while a rank of 3 would replace it with the third darkest and so on.
 The 'size' indicates the total number of surrounding pixels to be considered for this process.

-This node is pivotal for tasks related to image enhancement and noise reduction and plays a major role in improving the visual quality of an image, making it more suitable for further processing and analysis.

 #### Applications
 - Image enhancement: This node can be used to enhance the quality of an image, making subtle details more pronounced.
 - Noise reduction: The Rank Filter Node can help reduce 'noise' in images, i.e., unwanted or irrelevant details.

-**Tags:**
+**Tags:** image, enhance

 **Inherits from:** BaseNode